himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 </video>
 <div id="caption">`passmenu` lets you easily search and select a pass item.</div>
 </center>

+While having a CLI password manager is nice when working with headless systems, it is a bit cumbersome for normal day-to-day use.
+That's where [passmenu](https://git.zx2c4.com/password-store/tree/contrib/dmenu/passmenu) shines.
+Passmenu is a script (now built into the upstream project) that connects pass with the legendary [dmenu](https://tools.suckless.org/dmenu/) selection menu.
+When `passmenu` is run, `dmenu` opens up with all the password store items to be selected, or searched.
+When a pass item in dmenu is selected, the user is prompted for the gpg password (if it hasn't been unlocked in awhile), and the pass item's password is then temporarily added to the user's clipboard.

+In my computers, I always bind the command `passmenu` to the keys `SUPER` + `SHIFT` + `P`.
+Whenever I need a password, I just hit those keys, dmenu pops up so I can search for the password I want, type in my master passphrase, and then simply paste the password wherever I want it.
+It's very easy to use.

 ## Setting up your pass setup on a new system